Love, Like Ghosts (Mojo Mysteries series book 1) is available for purchase from the usual vendors

 Yes, Adrian.
 Why not?

 He tuned out the inner voice which prodded him now and then to expand his scope of experience.
-It rarely worked out for the best.
+It rarely worked out well.
 Sometimes, yes.
 Like when he’d finally gone to bed with Christian and discovered sex for the first time.
 But the tempting whispers had hurt him more often than not, and he’d sworn to himself that he wouldn’t listen anymore.

 “We’re too different,” Adrian answered, though he wasn’t sure if he was talking to Sean or himself.
 “We wouldn’t have anything to talk about.”